lukefg/dumb-quoter/README.md

 If text is highlighted, changes are only made to the selected portion.
 Otherwise, the entire document is changed.

-Made for Pixelberry Studios content writers.
+Originally for [Pixelberry Studios](http://www.pixelberrystudios.com/) content writers.
 Modeled after [smart-quotes-plus](https://github.com/blakegarretson/smart-quotes-plus).

 Input|Character Name|Unicode|Output
 :-------:|:-------:|:-------:|:------: